Unsatisfied customers are probably costing you a lot of money.

-No matter how you cut it, measuring customer satisfaction comes down to customer surveys.
+No matter how you cut it, measuring customer satisfaction comes down to gathering customer feedback via surveys.
 To accurately gauge customer sentiment, we’ll simply need to ask them how their experience was.

 Of course, there are multiple ways you can execute said survey, from the survey design to timing, sample, and even how you analyze the data.

 I like to simplify things, so I find it’s nice to think in terms of a framework, for which we can conveniently use the acronym “OCCAM” (think Occam’s Razor).

 - Create Customer Survey

 - Analyze Survey Data

 - Make Adjustments

 Let’s briefly cover the five steps to easily measuring customer satisfaction.

 When embarking on any sort of campaign, it’s helpful to take a step back and ask, “Why are we doing this?”